 As with all our reviews the Aeris Aair Lite has been tested first-hand in our home, using it just as you would so you know exactly what you are buying.
-Aeris invited us to review and gifted us this air purifier, in which we spent nearly a month continually running it through our home.
-We will also continue to use the product which gives us the opportunity to return to our reviews for updating, so you can keep up-to-date with how it's fared over a period of time.
+Aeris invited us to review and gifted us this air purifier, which we spent nearly a month continually running it through our home.
+We will also continue to use the product, which allows us to return to our reviews for updating, so you can keep up to date with how it's fared over time.

 Sign up to the Homes & Gardens newsletter

 Decor Ideas.
 Project Inspiration.
 Expert Advice.
 Delivered to your inbox.

 Jaclyn is H&G's eCommerce editor and oversees all things shopping.
 She's also a bonafide sleep expert, and previously managed all sleep content on Homes & Gardens and Real Homes– in fact, she has passed our five-step certification process to become a verified customer advisor on mattresses.
 She regularly scouts out the best of the best for buying guides to help you fill your home with only the best.
 She joined the team in January 2021.
 She has previously worked with Apartment Therapy, The Kitchn, The Spruce, The Spruce Eats, and MyDomaine.
 When Jaclyn's not working, she loves browsing real estate listings, unwinding with a chilled glass of Rosé, and entertaining her Cavapoo, Reese.